webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 # Restrictions on Use of "aes128gcm" Content Coding {#restrict}

-An Application Server MUST encrypt a push message with a single record.
+An application server MUST encrypt a push message with a single record.
 This allows for a minimal receiver implementation that handles a single record.
 An application server MUST set the `rs` parameter in the `aes128gcm` content coding header to a size that is greater than the sum of the lengths of the plaintext,